 Not applicable as the treating Investigator is not blinded to treatment assignment.

-3.6 Medical history
+4.5 Medical history

-History of surgical events and medical conditions that are judged as relevant by the Investigator shall be documented in the electronic case report form (eCRF) using medical terminology.
+History of surgical events and medical conditions that are judged as relevant by the treating Investigator shall be documented in the eCRF using medical terminology in English.